sirisian/ecmascript-types/decoratorreplacement.md

 matching attribute macros in Rust, with the consequence written down rather than discovered.

-### 5.3 SourceSpans compose themselves — and this is why tokens won
+### 5.3 SourceSpans compose themselves â€” and this is why tokens won

 Nesting is where a string protocol becomes expensive, and where tokens stop being a preference and start being the answer.

-**With strings**, one expansion needs a map relating generated text to original text; nesting needs a CHAIN — final text ?
+**With strings**, one expansion needs a map relating generated text to original text; nesting needs a CHAIN â€” final text ?
 B's output ?
-A's output ? source — and a position has to be walked back through every layer.
+A's output ? source â€” and a position has to be walked back through every layer.
 Source-map composition is where map correctness usually fails, and it fails SILENTLY: a stack trace points somewhere plausible and wrong.